turtlemonvh/blanket/README.md

 ./blanket
 ```

-Once the server is running, you can view the web ui at http://localhost:8773/.
-You can also interact with tasks
+Once the server is running, you can view the web ui at [http://localhost:8773/](http://localhost:8773/).
+You can also interact with blanket via curl and the command line.
+For example, you can list tasks

 ```bash
 curl -s -X GET localhost:8773/task/ | jq .